 And worse still, are being promoted by our government’s Mental Health Taskforce.

-One report from Public Health England estimates around 35,000 people a year are being prescribed antipsychotics and/or antidepressants – often more than one medicine in the same class – without a clear clinical justification, and for a long time without adequate review.
+One report from Public Health England estimates over 35,000 people a year are being prescribed antipsychotics and/or antidepressants – often more than one medicine in the same class – without a clear clinical justification and for a long time without adequate review.